cloudfoundry-attic/cf-docs-deprecated/content/tools/vmc/installing-vmc.md

 *  Open a terminal window (Linux) or command prompt (Windows) and change the directory that contains your application.

-    For example, if you created the simple Ruby [Hello World](#creating-a-simple-sinatra-application) application using Sintatra:
+    For example, if you created the simple Ruby [Hello World](#creating-a-simple-sinatra-application) application using Sinatra:

 ```bash
 prompt$ cd /usr/bob/sample-apps/hello